wttech/APM/docs/grammar.md

 * `DELETE-GROUP` - removes the selected group.
 * `DELETE-USER` - removes user from assigned groups, given permission and user itself.

-Create operations will fail if the authorizable exists already.
-If the script is intended to be idempotent it's encouraged to add the `--IF-NOT-EXISTS` modifier at the end of the action.
-This way the script will pass through the execution even if the group cannot be created due to id conflict.
+Create operations won't fail if the authorizable exists already.
+You may change that by adding flag `--ERROR-IF-EXISTS`.

 ```
-CREATE-GROUP 'acme-authors' --IF-NOT-EXISTS
+CREATE-GROUP 'acme-authors' --ERROR-IF-EXISTS
 ```

 ### Contextual actions